qwb00/VUT_FIT_IJA_Project/readme.txt

-robot/: Different types of robots. simulation/: Simulation logic, state, and management. view/: Graphical interface and object views. data/: Project resources like images, configuration files, etc.
+robot/: Different types of robots. simulation/: Simulation logic, state, and management. view/: Graphical interface and object views. data/: Project resources like configuration files. lib/: External libraries and images used in the project.

 Project Team
 xposte00 - Aleksander Postelga - Robot movement simulation and all related functionalities.